-The multiplicative, rather than additive, form of the output shock in equation (1) is somewhat unusual.6 With a nominal-wage contracting story, it can be viewed as a technological shock.
-In the case of a Cobb-Douglas production function it is a shock to labor's share of output.
-In the Lucas (1976) model it is a shock to the slope of the (expectations-augmented) Phillips curve.
+The multiplicative, rather than additive, form of the output shock in equation (1) is somewhat unusual.
+With a nominal-wage contracting story, it can be viewed as a technological shock.
+For a Cobb-Douglas production function it is a shock to labour's share of output.
+In the Lucas (1973) model it is a shock to the slope of the (expectations-augmented) Phillips curve.
 An example would be a decrease in the volatility of aggregate demand that lowers the variance of the general price level and flattens the Phillips curve.
 Consistent with the particular specification, we assume that the shock has mean one, implying that the expected slope of the Phillips curve is constant.
 The interpretation of the multiplicative shock to the slope of the Phillips curve is particularly intuitive because a large shock flattens the curve and, as we show, increases the incentive to inflate.
-There may be an additive component to the shock as well, but this is not made explicit as it can be treated as a constant in the central bank's optimization.
+There may be an additive component to the shock as well, but this is not made explicit as it can be treated as a constant in the central bank's optimisation.

-Monetary policy is made by a committee comprised of members with overlapping terms.
+Monetary policy is made by a committee of members with overlapping terms.
 This structure is chosen for two reasons.
 First, it replicates the way monetary policy is actually made in many countries.
 Second, reputation models with a single policy maker (for example, Backus and Driffill (1985)) have the empirically unattractive result that inflation tends to be low in the first part of a dove's tenure and high at the end.

 Choosing the simplest scenario, we suppose the committee has two members and they serve two periods.
 Policy makers come in two types.
 Hawks always vote for zero inflation.
 They can be viewed as mechanistic or as caring solely about inflation.
-Doves are opportunistic and benevolent, wanting to minimize social
+Doves are opportunistic and benevolent, wanting to minimise social welfare loss.
+A policy maker's type is his private information and it is common knowledge that a fraction $\rho \in (0,1)$ of policy makers are hawks.